cs3157/recitations/A-Unix/unix-editors-compiling.md

 Notice the preprocessor directive `#include`.
 This instructs the preprocessor to copy and paste the specified file into the current file at that location.
-We use this line in `main.c` so that function declarations in the `#include`d files are visible.
+We use this line in `main.c` so that function declarations in the included files are visible.

 For example, in `main.c` we have the function call `add(1, 2)`.
 The compiler wants to ensure that this is a valid function call, but doesn't know anything about `add()`, what type it will return, or what its explicit parameters are.
 After including `myadd.h`, the compiler knows that `add()` returns type `int` and accepts two `int` parameters.

 You might have recognized a slight difference in syntax between the first two lines.
-Within `#include`s, files with names enclosed in `""` are assumed to be user-defined; files with names enclosed in `<>`,  are assumed to be system-defined. `stdio.h` is a common system-defined header file that declares input and output functions, like `printf()`.
+Within `#include`s, files with names enclosed in `""` are assumed to be user-defined; files with names enclosed in `<>`,  are assumed to be system-defined.
+`stdio.h` is a common system-defined header file that declares input and output functions, like `printf()`.

-There is one other set of directives that we've used now: `#ifndef` `#define` and `#endif`. `#ifndef` and `#endif` define a block of code that should only be included if a preprocessor variable is *not* defined.
+There is one other set of directives that we've used now: `#ifndef`, `#define`, and `#endif`. `#ifndef` and `#endif` define a block of code that should only be included if a preprocessor variable is *not* defined.
 This will prevent any conflicts caused by headers being included multiple times.
 The first time it encounters `#include "myadd.h"`, the preprocessor will define the macro `__MYADD_H__`, so if the file is included again, the `#ifndef` condition will be false.

 ### How to Compile and Link